NBISweden/development-guidelines/README.md

 ### Testing

-Software testing is an investigation conducted to provide stakeholders with information about the quality of the software product or service under test.
-Software testing can also provide an objective, independent view of the software to allow the business to appreciate and understand the risks of software implementation.
-Test techniques include the process of executing a program or application with the intent of finding software bugs (errors or other defects), and verifying that the software product is fit for use.
+There are many ways to test your code.
+Remember when you ran your application and used it for the first time?
+Did you check the features and experiment using them?
+That’s known as exploratory testing and is a form of manual testing.

+Exploratory testing is a form of testing that is done without a plan.
+In an exploratory test, you’re just exploring the application.

+To have a complete set of manual tests, all you need to do is make a list of all the features your application has, the different types of input it can accept, and the expected results.
+Now, every time you make a change to your code, you need to go through every single item on that list and check it.

+That doesn’t sound like much fun, does it?

-Software testing involves the execution of a software component or system component to evaluate one or more properties of interest.
+This is where automated testing comes in.
+Automated testing is the execution of your test plan (the parts of your application you want to test, the order in which you want to test them, and the expected responses) by a script instead of a human.
+Software testing involves the execution of a software component or system component to evaluate one or more properties of interes.
 In general, these properties indicate the extent to which the component or system under test:

 * meets the requirements that guided its design and development,
 * responds correctly to all kinds of inputs,